decision-press/bootstrapping-ai/pillar3-oi-si-equity/README.md

 ## Purpose
 - Capture live dialogue that exposes failure modes in meaning reconstruction.
-- Provide raw material for essays, documentation, and future site content within The God Decision project.
+- Provide raw material for essays, documentation, and future site content within BOOTSTRAPPING-AI canon.
 - Support the writing and refinement process under the Writing pillar.
-- Serve as a narrative and analytical foundation for developing fairness operators in Pillar 7.
+- Serve as a narrative and analytical foundation for developing fairness operators in Pillar 3.

 ## Relationship to the Witness System
 This directory lives on the **Oi side** of the work: